Integrability and Chaos in Figure Skating: Extra constants of motion and conditions for integrability.

-We shall note that sometimes the constants of motion in non-holonomic systems arise from symmetry, although the situation is considerably more complex than the classical case, when any symmetry of a mechanical system leading to a conserved quantities.
-This result is known as the Noether theorem and is the reason behind the linear and angular momenta conservation in mechanics, as well as the energy conservation, which follow from the symmetries with respect to translations, rotations, and shift in time \cite{MaRa2013,Ho2011_pII}.
+\rem{ We shall note that sometimes the constants of motion in non-holonomic systems arise from symmetry, although the situation is considerably more complex than the classical case, when any continuous symmetry of a mechanical system leads to a conserved quantity.
+This result is known as the Noether theorem and is the reason behind the linear and angular momenta conservation in mechanics, which follow from the symmetries with respect to translations and rotations \cite{MaRa2013,Ho2011_pII}.
 In non-holonomic mechanics, the situation is considerably more complex, see, for example, \cite{Sn1998,FaSa2009,BoMa2015}.
 In our case, the symmetries that do not change the Lagrangian \eqref{Lagr_body} are rotations about the vertical axis and translations along the ice.
-In the case of $A_1=0$, rotating the system about the vertical axis going through the center of mass also moves the skate parallel to itself, compatible with the constraint, which is not the case for $A_1 \neq 0$.
-The constants of motion $J_1$ and $J_2$ have the same form as the gauge momenta in non-holonomic mechanics \cite{BlMaZe2009,BaSn1993,Cu-etal-1995,Ze2003,FaGiSa2008,BaSa2016,GaNaMo2018}.
-These approaches may be helpful for further investigation of integrability of motion in a general setting, for example, whether either one of the constants of motion $J_1$ and $J_2$ persist for an articulated skater preserving some conditions for integrability, such as $A_1=0$.
-These questions will be addressed in future work.
+In the case of $A_1=\aaa{\bA, \mathbf{E}_1}=0$, rotating the system about the vertical axis going through the center of mass also moves the skate parallel to itself, compatible with the constraint, which is not the case for $A_1 \neq 0$. }

-The form of equations written in $\{ \al_1,\al_2,\al_3\}$ frame is crucial for finding additional constants of motion given by \eqref{J_1} and \eqref{J_2}.
-The key to the calculation is to notice by direct inspection that the equations for $\Omega_2= \aaa{\bO,\bG}$ and $v$ for $A_1=0$ are of the form